 How does SCS impact data and digital sovereignty?

 Data and digital sovereignty can only be secured if indispensable technology can be built and used according to self-determined rules, that is, domestic (fortunately for us this means European) legislation.
 By using open source, we can still benefit from the global innovation in IT, without creating dependencies that would violate the self-determinedness.
 SCS aims to enable individuals, organisations, businesses, and governments to build and use cloud technology that is trustworthy and aligned with their needs.
 SCS therefore also contributes to Gaia-X.

-She has more than 25 years of experience from leadership positions in science management, where open, global collaboration and resource sharing has long been common.
-Digital transformation has been a major topic of her work since long.
+She has more than 25 years of experience in leadership positions in science management, where open, global collaboration and resource sharing have long been common.
+Digital transformation has been a major focus of her work since long.
 Manuela holds a PhD in Biology and a Masters in Business Administration.